Blue and White Accessories in Traditional Home Decor

 I really like the tall shelf above the sink for displaying whatever strikes your fancy.
 For summer, a watermelon plate and a topiary.
 Aren’t the little white pitchers sweet?

 Julie and Bill’s master bedroom is a large and relaxing area.
-The focal point is the beautiful 4 poster bed.
+The focal point is the beautiful 4-poster bed.
 The walls are painted a soft powder blue.
 The white matelassé is a wonderful backdrop for a grouping of colorful pillows.

 Floral lamps flank the bed on both nightstands.
+Julie’s linens have a lovely blue trim and flower motif.

 In the seating area, two comfortable blue chairs flank another console table.
 This is a great place to display family pictures.